decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-partial-synchrony-protocols.md

   commit b
 ```

 The protocol runs in two rounds where, in the first round the leader sends a proposal (block) to all parties.
-On receiving the first proposal from the leader, a party sends a vote on that proposal to all the parties.
+On receiving the first proposal from the leader, a party sends a vote on that proposal to all parties.
 When a party receives $n-t$ distinct votes, it commits the value and sends the distinct votes to all parties.

 The first step of voting for a single proposal and then waiting for $n-t$ vote messages ensures that different parties cannot commit on different values.
 In particular, any two sets of $n-t$ must intersect at $\geq n-2t \geq t+1$ parties.
 Since honest parties vote for only a single proposal, two different proposals cannot both receive $n-t$ votes.

 The second step of forwarding the $n-t$ distinct votes to all parties ensures that if one honest party commits, then eventually all honest parties commit too.

-Under asynchrony, the protocol achieves agreement, i.e., two honest parties will not disagree on the output) and validity, i.e., if the leader is honest then eventually all honest parties will output the leader’s input.
+Under asynchrony, the protocol achieves agreement, i.e., two honest parties will not disagree on the output, and validity, i.e., if the leader is honest then eventually all honest parties will output the leader’s input.

 ***Does this work for our purpose in the high-level approach for partial synchrony described earlier?*** The agreement property works well, but the validity part does not.
 In particular, validity only holds *eventually* in an asynchronous reliable broadcast protocol and *when* the leader is honest.
 If the leader is Byzantine, then we may not commit on anything and end up waiting forever.
-This guarantee is not acceptable in a state machine replication protocol where the goal is to agree on a sequence of blocks.
-In general, when we reach such a state where a party has not committed on a block, it does not know whether this is because the leader is Byzantine or because the network is not currently synchronous.
+This guarantee is not acceptable in a state machine replication protocol whose goal is to agree on a sequence of blocks.
+In general, when we reach such a state where a party has not committed a block, it does not know whether this is because the leader is Byzantine or because the network is not currently synchronous.

 A typical approach to address this situation is to change leaders after some time (in fact, most of the blockchain protocols change leaders after every iteration).
 The hope with changing leaders is that, we would eventually reach a state where the leader is honest and the network will become synchronous (GST would have reached).
 At that point, we would start deciding blocks in the protocol.

 Thus, to summarize, parties run the protocol in iterations wherein, in an iteration, a designated leader attempts agreement on a block.
 Due to the agreement property of the reliable broadcast protocol, two honest parties will never disagree.
 However, it may be possible that not all parties commit within a time bound, due to which we change leaders in the next iteration.

-***What happens if some honest party has committed on a block in an iteration but not all honest parties have?*** This can happen when the network is asynchronous.
+***What happens if some honest party has committed a block in an iteration but not all honest parties have?*** This can happen when the network is asynchronous.
 For concreteness, say a party $P_i$ has committed a block $b$ at some position in the log.
 In such situations, we need subsequent leaders to ensure that all parties commit on the block $b$ at the same position in the log.
 How does a new leader learn about this block?
-It turns out that the above RBC protocol doesn't suffice; we modify it to ensure subsequent leaders have a means to learn about this block.
+It turns out that the above RBC protocol does not suffice, so we modify it to ensure subsequent leaders have a means to learn about this block.

 ## Attempt 2: A Modified Protocol within an Iteration